- Deadline: Friday, April 1, 2022

 In developing these materials nominators solicit letters from other students, faculty, and staff, as well as the nominee; draft supporting materials; consult with the nominee in locating individuals who will provide letters of support; work with the nominee in organizing submissions.

-Nomination materials are to be submitted electronically to Jane Nevins .
-In addition, a single copy of all the materials is to be submitted by the nominator to the Deans Office, 108 Morrill.
-It is the responsibility of the nominator to insure that submissions are in the proper form and submitted by the deadline.
+Nomination materials are to be submitted electronically to email@example.com by email or FileTransfer.
+It is the responsibility of the nominator to ensure that submissions are in the proper form and submitted by the deadline.

 Submissions must include and are limited to: